weskempa-liferay/react-loan-calculator/README.md

     | 6.75   | 30        |
     | 6.25   | 15        |
     | 5.75   | 10        |

+5. Set the permissions for each Rate to allow Guest users to view each record.
+This can be done from the preferences option in the menu by each Rate in the rate list.

-5. Create a second Object named:
+6. Create a second Object named:

     * Label: "Loan Request"
     * Pural Label: "Loan Requests"
     * Object Name: "LoanRequest"
     * Note: This object represents the incoming loan requests that are sent from this component.

-6. Object Needs the Fields
+7. Object Needs the Fields

     | Field          |  Type       | Required  |
     | :---           |   :----:    |  :----:   |